 That Stratos was designed with the aim of creating a decent lathe for all wood crafter, with an emphasis on the following characteristics: smoother activity when turning big bowls and deep vases, and spindle function of all widths.
 Relatively small miniature spindles and chuck jobs, as well as the several pen ventures, need classifying centers.

-Short analysis of the Colt SML-350
+A short analysis of the Colt SML-350

-The first and only lathe in the report with a three-phase acceleration engine and intensity drive is the Taiwan-made Colt SML-350, which has the greatest swing and over bed of all the Midis listed.
+The first and only lathe in the report with a three-phase acceleration engine and intensity drive is the Taiwan-made Colt SML-350, which has the greatest swing and over a bed of all the Midis listed.
 A 1 HP lathe with a velocity motor like this is hard to come by.

 There are no compromises in the efficiency of the materials and equipment.
 The tool rest has a diameter of one inch, which is greater than the standard 5/8”.

 Since the legs expansion (if purchased) is not firmly attached to the remainder of the stands with a bridge, you should save still more room by eliminating it.
 However, since the bed has been expensive, I would like it to be sufficiently long.

 The greatest feature of a 3 PH induction machine with a phase rate that governs the pace is that torque decreases to almost zero while spinning at a lower speed of 80-100 rpm.
 Turning bowls is a breeze with this tool.

 But, when the price isn’t an issue for you, you have every right to choose the Colt SML-350.